Yellowpaper Summary丨MultiVAC: The World’s First All-dimensional Sharding Solution

 Blockchain experts and scholars share the view that sharding is the only practical, manageable, and base-layer methodology to scale a blockchain to industrial-level capacity, while still maintaining a decentralized network with open participation.
 As the pioneer of the world’s fully-sharded blockchain solution that can fulfill the needs of the real economy, MultiVAC is immensely proud of its accomplishments thus far.
 This MultiVAC Yellowpaper aims to help more blockchain enthusiasts and MultiVAC community members better understand MultiVAC’s unique offerings and technological innovations, realizing a day when blockchain can create real value for us all.

-In the future, MultiVAC will continue to build on our technological achievements, translate our innovative ideas into reality, and develop our ecosystem.
-We strive to make blockchain technology available to every household, and will play a key role in constructing a society characterized by harmony, security and trust.
+MultiVAC continues to build on its technological achievements, translating its innovative ideas into reality and developing its ecosystem, playing a key role in using blockchain to construct a society characterized by harmony, security and trust.

 Finally, the MultiVAC team wishes to express our heartfelt gratitude to all our community members and business partners.
 Your support has been essential to our achievements thus far and we could not thank you enough.